ParisNeo/ScrapeMaster/README.md

 pip install ScrapeMaster
 ```

-The library uses `pipmaster` to automatically manage and install its dependencies (like `requests`, `selenium`, etc.) upon first use, ensuring a smooth setup process.
+The library uses `pipmaster` to automatically manage and install its dependencies (like `requests`, `selenium`, `youtube-transcript-api`, etc.) upon first use, ensuring a smooth setup process.

 ## Usage Examples